hl7au/au-fhir-base/input/pagecontent/generalguidance.md

 * it is not suitable/achievable to define the extension in the core FHIR extension pack
 * the use is not specific to a single use case or domain (i.e. specific to a single IG)

-This approach means, for example, that AU Core will not define extensions - AU Core profiles are intended for multiple use cases so all extensions for use in AU Core are defined in AU Base or the core FHIR extension pack.
+This approach means that AU Core will not define extensions - AU Core profiles are intended for multiple use cases so all extensions for use in AU Core are defined in AU Base or the core FHIR extension pack.

 Any extension intended for use in a healthcare context that is not unique to Australia is to be defined in the core FHIR extension pack, the fallback is to define the extension in AU Base if the submission to the core FHIR extension pack is not accepted.